Karim Adeyemi: The teenage Barcelona target who was once paid in pizza! | Goal.com

 After making just 15 appearances for the U17 side, scoring 15 goals in the process, he advanced to the U19s, and with that greater exposure came interest from clubs across the continent.

-"In January 2018, Chelsea requested and I flew to London with Karim and his father," Schwabl reveals.
+"In January 2018, Chelsea requested I flew to London with Karim and his father," Schwabl reveals.

 Adeyemi was invited to train for a week with the Premier League giants' U17 side, though they were not the only English club interested, with Schwabl also confirming that he and the player's father were flown to Liverpool to discuss a potential move.